AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 I quickly realised I would need to gracefully handle parse failures like these as there was so much variance in structure.

 This issue sounds like a classic argument against static typing, but [dynamic type systems are not inherently better at dealing with unexpected data](https://lexi-lambda.github.io/blog/2020/01/19/no-dynamic-type-systems-are-not-inherently-more-open/).
-Dynamicly typed languages may more gracefully ignore, or delay the failure, but I prefer the Haskell philosophy of immediately failing when data is an unexpected shape.
+Dynamically typed languages may more gracefully ignore, or delay the failure, but I prefer the Haskell philosophy of immediately failing when data is an unexpected shape.

 <img class="center-image" width="400" src="https://i.imgflip.com/4xeytm.jpg" alt="Registry API are inconsistent meme"/>